BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Children are our greatest natural resource. – Herbert Hoover
+ By failing to prepare, you are preparing to fail. – Benjamin Franklin